CUDA Compilation

 -rwxr-xr-x 1 root root 792744 Apr 12 04:35 shared-memory

-We could see that as we added more and more real architectures, the size of the compiled binary became larger.
-The only exception was when we did’t specify any real architectures, we should expect that only PTX code will be generated and the compiled binary will be the smallest.
+We could see that as we added more and more real GPUs, the size of the compiled binary became larger.
+The only exception was when we did’t specify any real GPU, we should expect that only PTX code will be generated and the compiled binary will be the smallest.
 However, somehow the compiled binary is much larger than any other compiled binaries.
 It is currently unclear to me why this is the case.

 References